intel-iot-devkit/android-things-samples/tmp006/README.md

 *  https://www.seeedstudio.com/Grove-Maker-Kit-for-Intel-Joule-p-2796.html
 *  https://www.seeedstudio.com/Grove-Starter-Kit-V3-p-1855.html

 You will need:

 1. Android Things compatible board.
 2. Grove header or Breakout board.
-3. A JHD1313m1 LCD display (it's in the grove kit).
+3. A TMP006 breakout.

 Build and install:
 ------------------

-On Android Studio, select the "jhd1313m1" module in select box by the "Run" button and then click on the "Run" button.
+On Android Studio, select the "tmp006" module in select box by the "Run" button and then click on the "Run" button.